NYPL/digarch/transfers/iomega-disk-imaging.md

 ### Image disks

 * Connect the Iomega drive to the FRED's Tableau Ultrabay.
 See [Using Tableau Write Blockers](/digarch/transfers/using-tableaus.html){:target="_blank"} for instructions.
-* Open CMS and locate the collection that you will be working with.
-Navigate to the electronic records view through the collection management screen.
-Click on the media number that you are going to image from the “other objects” list.
-Check in with Digital Preservation staff if the media object is not listed in CMS.*

 * Start FTK Imager from the FRED's launch bar and select Create New Image from the application's file menu.